Al-Khelaïfi acquitted again, Valcke guilty in FIFA retrial - WHIZ News

 “The years of baseless allegations, fictitious charges and constant smears have been proven to be completely and wholly unsubstantiated — twice,” lawyer Marc Bonnant said in a statement.

-During a five-year investigation, Al-Khelaïfi, the head of Qatari broadcaster beIN Media Group and a member of the World Cup host nation’s government, rose in power and status in European soccer.
+During a five-year investigation, Al-Khelaïfi, who is also a member of the World Cup host nation’s government, rose in power and status in European soccer.

 Despite being a suspect in Swiss criminal proceedings, Al-Khelaïfi was elected in 2019 to join the UEFA executive committee and now leads the influential European Club Association after PSG refused to join the failed Super League project last year.